 A spirit told me to take a previous post down, because it was unforgiving, hopeless, and used ugly words like "corporatocracy" and "regional."
 I think it was my mother's spirit whispering that the post disturbed her.
 Should I just come out and say: "I believe in spirits?"
 No, I don't believe in spirits, I just pretend to so that in a hidden chamber of my mind, where believing in spirits is vital, I can believe that I believe I heard my mom's spirit, telling me the post was focussed on a blur that no one will understand because no one will want to understand, and I should try again because it will work out, it will become good.
 She did tell me something like that, on the phone, two weeks before she died, two weeks since I had last visited her, when she said, "It's ok when you die.
 It really is."
 She didn't tell me why it's ok, or how she knew.
 And I didn't ask.
 Why didn't I ask her those questions or a million others?
 But what else could she have meant than, "You have a spirit, and when you die (even if a nuclear bomb lands directly on your head and your atoms are spread so far and wide they don't know they're atoms) your spirit is released, intact, with a karma that determines its circumstances, paradisical or otherwise, and you continue, and I will see you again."
 Is it possible to believe something without having any idea if it's true?
 Especially lately as humanity’s historic cycle from constructive peace to insane slaughter begins decisively to enter an insane slaughter phase, it’s nice at times to believe something pleasant, whether or not it solves anything.
 I took the post down because it pretended to have any idea what to do about what War called "Slippin' into Darkness," no concrete bit of advice, like, "Breathe from the stomach," nothing, so should I stop writing essays that don't offer feasible solutions (other than forming a "Foundation" which would be composed of super-cool people who pronounce judgement on everyone else)?
 Then what should I write?
 My mom says not to quote her now, to use my own words.
 Ok, I'll just briefly withdraw back to the "real world," if we can call it that, where it's clear that some awful event is approaching that will, in its international awfulness, be the key to unlock the accumulated fury that our managers have been stockpiling for years, a key like the assassination of Archduke Ferdinand in 1914, or the attack on Pearl Harbor in 1941, constructed to detonate carefully calibrated explosions unleashing chain reactions of violence (sorry mom, I'm almost done) which, this time, will serve as smoke screens to hide the installation of new versions of the human race, versions to which not everyone will belong, and which everyone will definitely not own.
 But, although no one - not the most powerful shaman or wizard - can stop this sci-fi horror story from happening in our reality, there is, I choose to believe, a spirit world.
 What exactly am I trying to say...that we will be saved from the darkness by spirits, my mom's and other helpful ones?
 I wouldn't put it like that...how about this: We will be given hints, people will be connected, you will be plugged into a meditative world that is not at war with itself, and you will find solace.

 My wife and I are in Las Vegas after a four hour drive from L.A. through the Mojave desert.
 I'm on my laptop on the 9th floor of the Luxor Hotel.
 My wife is conducting an online class across the room.
 I just got back from a long walk through the Luxor casino into the Mandalay Bay casino and retail area.
 I also wanted to walk outside for the cool desert evening, but this place is not designed for walking outside, which is a wasteland of construction and busy streets without sidewalks.
 I must say, though, that I adore the large copies of ancient Egyptian icons decorating the Luxor, both exterior and interior, especially Anubis in the casino, who is, appropriately, god of the underworld (a man with a jackal’s head).
 The repurposed gods lacked the power to override my aversion to gambling, but they were able to make me want to stay here, I mused at our arrival, as we drove once around the entryway, flanked by imposing columns, a huge Sphinx (a lion with a man’s head, representing the sun-god Ra and a deified pharaoh), and the pyramidal hotel, before seeking the massive airport-sized parking lot.
 What a sucker I am for falling for this commercialized extinct religion!
 On the other hand, the figures offer good focal points, especially this Passover week, for meditation on God's immediate purpose in launching the 10 plagues in the book of Exodus.
-Each of the plagues was designed to destroy a specific Egyptian god, including Anubis and Ra.
+Each of the plagues was designed to destroy a specific Egyptian god.
 The best known plague, the killing of the firstborn, was intended ultimately to kill the pharaoh (through his persona, Ra, the king of the gods), and yet here they are, the Egyptian gods, back again in Las Vegas!

 Saturday, 4/19/25, 8:00 AM: The casino/resorts of Vegas are hermetically sealed from the surrounding desert to maximize gambling revenue, and I long to escape to Red Rock Canyon, 15 miles west, where the Southern Paiute and many earlier native American tribes hunted and sat around fires over the last 10,000 years.
 What would be their reaction if they suddenly had a vision of modern Las Vegas?
 Certainly shock and incomprehension, the same reaction we would have if we viewed our culture a hundred years from now.
 The desert was not planned into our current trip, though.
 This is an exploration of the city.
 Today we see a show at the new Sphere, advertised as "immersive," as Red Rock would have been.
 I expect to enjoy the show, in spite of my whining about the desert (I did).